 The combination of qualities that the Corporation seeks in its directors and senior management severely restricts the availability of suitable individuals.
-Given these limiting and significant considerations, diversity of race, gender, national origin, sexual orientation or similar categorizations are not generally factors in the Corporation's choice of directors or senior management.
 As a result, the Corporation does not have a formal diversity policy in respect of the Board or senior management or regarding the identification and nomination of female directors, fixed percentages or targets for any selection criteria, and is not considering establishing any such measurable objectives.
 Currently, the Corporation has one female director (20% of the Board members) and one female executive officer (33.3% of the Corporation's executive officers).